Consensys/docs-template/docs/create/set-up-your-site.md

    Select **Add teams**, and add **protocol-pliny** to add the Consensys developer docs team.
    Add any other teams, such as your own, as needed.

-7. It's currently not possible to easily use branch protection on `main` when using the `semantic-release` plugin.
+7. Currently, it's not possible to easily use branch protection on `main` when using the `semantic-release` plugin.
    If you disable this, then you can enable branch protection.